ucl-arc-tre/portal/docs/environment.md

 paths.
 The web API called by the web frontend is defined in [api.web.yaml](../api.web.yaml) and must be run behind an authentication proxy which forwards user identities.
 The TRE API consumed by the TRE is defined [api.tre.yaml](../api.tre.yaml) and uses basic authentication with service accounts.

+### RBAC

+Role base access control is implemented with [casbin](https://casbin.org/) using deploy-time set global administrators, and runtime set roles and policies.
+See the [HLD](./High-Level_Design.md#roles) for a description of the roles.